 As of March 25, 2011, the expected fair value of accounts receivable approximated the historical cost.
 The gross accounts receivable was \$39.3 million, of which \$0.2 million is not expected to be collectible.
 There were no contingent liabilities associated with the acquisition of Herley.
 The Company initially recorded \$47.9 million of inventory and \$30.4 million in property and equipment.
-The Company decreased the value of acquired inventory to \$42.8 million and increased the value of acquired property and equipment to \$34.2 million based on its updated valuations.
+The Company decreased the value of acquired inventory to \$42.8 million and increased the value of acquired property and equipment to \$34.2 million based on the final valuations.

-The amounts of revenue and operating income of Herley included in the Company's Condensed Consolidated Statements of Operations and Comprehensive Income for the three and six months ended June 24, 2012 are \$48.6 million and \$95.9 million, and \$8.0 million and \$14.2 million, respectively.
+The amounts of revenue and operating income of Herley included in the Company's Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2012 were \$50.0 million and \$8.4 million, and \$145.9 million and \$22.5 million, respectively.
+The amounts of revenue and operating income of Herley included in the Company's condensed consolidated statements of operations for the three and nine months ended September 25, 2011 were \$48.7 million and \$3.4 million, and \$100.6 million and \$9.9 million, respectively.

-In accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 805, Business Combinations ("Topic 805"), the allocation of the purchase price for the Company's acquisitions of SecureInfo and the Critical Infrastructure Business are subject to adjustment during the measurement period after the respective closing dates when additional information on asset and liability valuations become available.
+In accordance with FASB Accounting Standards Codification ("ASC") Topic 805, Business Combinations ("Topic 805"), the allocation of the purchase price for the Company's acquisitions of SecureInfo, the Critical Infrastructure Business, and CEI are subject to adjustment during the measurement period after the respective closing dates when additional information on asset and liability valuations become available.
 The above estimated fair values of assets acquired and liabilities assumed are provisional and are based on the information that was available as of the respective acquisition dates to estimate the fair value of assets acquired and liabilities assumed.
 Measurement period adjustments reflect new information obtained about facts and circumstances that existed as of the respective acquisition dates.
-The Company believes that such information provides a reasonable basis for estimating the fair values of assets acquired and liabilities assumed but the Company is waiting for additional information necessary to finalize those fair values.
-The Company has not finalized its valuation of certain assets and liabilities recorded in connection with these transactions, including intangible assets, inventory, property and equipment and deferred taxes.
+The Company believes that such information provides a reasonable basis for estimating the fair values of assets acquired and liabilities assumed, but the Company is waiting for additional information necessary to finalize those fair values.
+The Company has not finalized its valuation of certain assets and liabilities recorded in connection with these transactions, including intangible assets, inventory, property and equipment, contingent liabilities, and deferred taxes.
 Thus, the provisional measurements recorded are subject to change.
 Any changes will be recorded as adjustments to the fair value of those assets and liabilities, and residual amounts will be allocated to goodwill.
-The final valuation adjustments may also require adjustment to the consolidated statements of operations.
+The final valuation adjustments may also require adjustment to the Condensed Consolidated Statements of Operations.